RIFADOR001/fog-map-path-dragonCity/README.md

 This program recieves a map (in map.py) and the starting points and goals to identify the best path starting on the start and passing through every goal (in the given order).

+The next step is use web scrapping to automatically download the map of the current event, and maybe even use selenium to use a "path constructor" (tool in web to generate your own path manually and verify the cost of that map.
+Then the map can be shared with others).